 the Portsmouth and Roanoke Railroad (yellow line) improved upon the transportation already provided by the Dismal Swamp Canal (blue line) between the Roanoke River and the Chesapeake Bay

-Map of the Dismap Swamp Canal (by D. S. Walton, 1867)
+Source: University of North Carolina - Learn NC, Map of the Dismal Swamp Canal (by D. S. Walton, 1867)

-Shipping tobacco, lumber, wheat, and other products down the Roanoke River was easier than hauling agricultural products overland to Petersburg.
-Roads were unpaved and often unusable.
-Farmers saw too much of their potential profits consumed by the costs of transport to market.
+Shipping tobacco, lumber, wheat, and other products down the Roanoke River was less expensive and required less time than hauling products over plank and mud roads to Petersburg.
+Those roads were often unusable.
+Farmers saw too much of their potential profits being consumed by the cost of transport to market.

 the Roanoke River flows to Albemarle Sound, but in the 1800's the ports with the most traffic and best prices were on the Chesapeake Bay

 Farmers in the Roanoke River watershed and merchants in southeastern Virginia shared the same objective, to improve transportation between the Roanoke River and the Chesapeake Bay.
 The Dismal Swamp Canal provided water access from Albemarle Sound to the Elizabeth River.
 By 1815, flour from mills in Southside Virginia could travel by boat to Norfolk.

 By 1830, after the rapids in the Roanoke River were altered and the canal improved, Portsmouth and Norfolk became major destinations for tobacco and other agricultural cargo produced in the Roanoke River watershed for shipment to New York, Charleston, or even cities in Europe.
 The success of the Hampton Roads ports drew business away from the Fall Line ports of Richmond and Petersburg.

 the Portsmouth and Roanoke Railroad provided a faster link than the Dismal Swamp Canal to the Chesapeake Bay